 - 1 cup | 125 g powdered/icing sugar

 - 1-2 teaspoons milk (dairy free if needed)

 - powdered/icing sugar for dusting on top

-- Preheat cake to 350°C/175°C. Grease and line the bottoms of two 8 inch round cakes.
+- Preheat oven to 350°C/175°C. Grease and line the bottoms of two 8 inch round cake pans.
 Set aside.

-- In a large mixing bowl: sift tother the flour, xanthan gum, baking powder and salt.
+- In a large mixing bowl: sift together the flour, xanthan gum, baking powder and salt.
 Sift until well combined.
 Set aside.

 - In a small sauce pot, warm the butter and milk over a low heat.
 Warm until the milk is just about to boil and the butter has melted.
 Add the vanilla extract.